 - £40 will cover the cost of the candles for the ‘candlelight ceremony’ at the family weekend

 - £50 will cover the cost of the balloons and gas for the ‘balloon release’ at the family weekend

 - £150-200 will pay for the teddy bears that each child receives at the ‘closing ceremony’ on the last evening of the groups

 - £250 will pay for food and refreshments for the family groups

-- £1,000 will pay for one family to go through the 6 week grief support groups
+- £1,000 will pay for one family to go through a 6-week grief support group.

 When you make a donation to a charity, they are able to claim back the tax that you have paid on the donation.
 This mechanism is called Gift Aid and amounts to an extra 25 pence for every £1 that you give.

 You must be a UK taxpayer for your donation to qualify for Gift Aid.
 You must have paid or will pay an amount of Income Tax and/or Capital Gains Tax for the current tax year (6 April to 5 April) that is at least equal to the amount of tax that the charity you donate to will reclaim on your gifts for the current tax year.
 This enables us to reclaim 25p of tax on every £1 that you have given.